 Technology infrastructure is improving globally.
 In many countries, the availability of good IT and programming resources and good connectivity is increasing, as is digital literacy.
 Understanding how widespread IT infrastructure and capacity are within a country is important in determining appropriate digital solutions for a CMIS.
 Internet connectivity; the availability of hardware, electricity, and ICT support; and previous experience with digital technology are all important to understand when designing a CMIS.
 With a user-centered design approach, identify the potential users and the regions where the digital solutions will be used.
 Then assess the availability of devices and hardware, ICT literacy, and the availability of providers that can give ICT help-desk support.
+Resources such as the USAID, Digital Ecosystem Assessments, are useful to achieve this objective.

-Design Architecture and Select Technology
+Design Architecture and Select